Classic Recipe

 3. Click Create Recipe.
 The new recipe page is displayed.

-1. To create labels, click New Label.
+1. Start creating labels, or import ontology.
+To create labels, click New Label.
 The labels, tools, and attributes creating page is displayed.

 1. Enter a name for the label and Press Enter.